yashy3nugu/Stanford-Dogs-InceptionV3/README.md

-# Stanford Dogs dataset Classifier
+# Stanford Dogs dataset classifier
 by Yashaswi Yenugu

 # The Dataset